What Subjects Are Covered in Online Business Law Classes?

 Online business law courses may examine anything from intellectual property to sports law.
 This article looks at the most common subjects covered in a corporate law class that you might take for continuing education in business or as part of an online bachelor's degree program in business law.
 Schools offering Juris Doctor degrees can also be found in these popular choices.

-Business Law Subjects
+Business Law Subjects Overview

 The depth of topics covered in online business law classes depends on the type of course.
 Courses geared toward people who aren't business law majors may be less technical or specific than those earned as part of an online business law degree.
 Descriptions of common subjects are below.

 Important Facts About This Field of Study